souravwalke/System-Design-HLD/Interview-Guide.md

 9. Distributed locks are perfect for situations where you need to lock something across different systems or processes for a reasonable time.
 Useful for use cases like ticket booking applications, e-commerce cart checkout, flash sales, and online auctions.

-10. One common way to both scale your system and achieve low latency is by using a distributed cache.
+10. One common way to scale your system and achieve low latency is by using a distributed cache.
 You'll want to use a cache to save aggregated metrics or speed Up Expensive queries.
 The two most common in-memory caches are Redis and Memcached.

 11. CDN is a type of cache that delivers content to users based on their geographic location.
 It is typically used to cache static media assets like images and videos.